francesco-innocenti/francesco-innocenti.github.io/_posts/2025-08-01-In-Context-Learning-Demystified.md

 The work still has some limitations in that it does not consider the effect of multiple blocks, nor the generation of more than one token.
-These are interesting research directions, although to my mind the result provides a strong explanation for ICL.
+These are interesting research directions, but to my mind the result provides the most satisfying and general explanation for ICL.

 ## References